top of page

 Santorini hardly needs an introduction thanks to “Sisterhood of the Traveling Pants”, and seeing endless influencers pose for the perfect photo op by the iconic blue domes.

 From the narrow whitewashed streets and glistening Aegean, to the famous golden sunsets, Santorini ouzos with charm (see what I did there).
-It’s no wonder it’s one of the most popular Greek Islands.
-And what better way to explore all the ins and outs than cruising on your very own ATV.
+It’s no wonder it’s one of the most popular Greek Islands and listed as a port of call on many Mediterranean cruises.

-Renting an ATV in Santorini is easy, affordable, and most importantly, gives you the freedom to see and do whatever you please.
+Renting an ATV in Fira is easy, affordable, and most importantly, gives you the freedom to see and do whatever you please.
 All you need to rent is a normal US driver’s license and a credit card, you know in case you drive the thing off a cliff and damage it.
 We didn’t make reservations, but were able to easily walk up and rent from one of the many companies in Fira.
+There is a whole row of ATV/scooter shops and they had plenty of ATVs left, but I would say if you're going in high season, maybe consider reserving one ahead of time just in case.
 They handed us our stylish pink helmets and gave us a quick demonstration on the basics of how to ride.
-Then we were officially ready to take on the Greecian streets.
+Then we were officially ready to take on the Grecian streets.
 Watch out people of Santorini—Vroom.
 Vroom!
 Here’s where we went:

 Santo Winery